fimbullinter/wotan/docs/local-rules.md

 rulesDirectories:
   local: ./rules # every rule starting with the prefix 'local/' will be searched in './rules'
 rules:
-  await-promise: error # refers to a builtin rule local/rule-one: error # refers to './rules/rule-one.js' local/rule-two: error # refers to './rules/rule-two.js'
+  await-only-promise: error # refers to a builtin rule local/rule-one: error # refers to './rules/rule-one.js' local/rule-two: error # refers to './rules/rule-two.js'
 ```